How to Detect & Verify Site Security Threats & Risks

 Clear internal visibility helps detect threats from both external and internal sources.

-Step 10: Establish Clear Reporting and Escalation Procedures
+Step 10: Clear Reporting and Escalation Procedures

 Even the best technology requires structured processes.
 Clear reporting ensures that threats are escalated quickly and consistently.

-Effective escalation includes:
+Effective escalation looks like this:

 defined steps for responding to alerts